Brandon Williams NY-22

 Early life and career

 Williams was born in Dallas, Texas, to James McDonald “Don” Williams and Judy Williams.
 He was the second of five children.
 Don, a corporate lawyer, would serve as chairman of the Trammell Crow Company from 1994 to 2002.[2]
-George Seay was a childhood friend, whom he met in fifth grade at St. Mark’s School of Texas.
-The two both attended Highland Park High School and played on the football team.[3]
+Williams graduated from Highland Park High School and played on the football team.[3]

-Williams enrolled at Baylor University after graduation but transferred to Pepperdine University after a year.
-At Pepperdine he was elected president of student government in his second year.
-In the summer before his senior year he volunteered with World Vision International in Africa, where he contracted a severe case of malaria.
-After taking a semester off to recover, he studied Asian studies at Harvard University for a year as a visiting student.[4]
+After high school, Williams enrolled at Baylor University.
+He transferred to Pepperdine University after a year.
+He studied Asian studies at Harvard College for a year as a visiting undergraduate student.[4]
 In 1990, he graduated from Pepperdine with a Bachelor of Arts degree in liberal arts.[5][3]

 Williams joined the United States Navy in 1991, where he served as an officer on the submarine the USS Georgia.[6]
 After leaving the U.S. Navy as a lieutenant in 1996, he studied at the Wharton School of the University of Pennsylvania, earning an MBA in 1998.
 He worked as an investment banker and business executive, and co-founded the startup funding company IgniteIP, which received $20 million in initial funding from investors.
 He later founded and served as CEO of the industrial process software company CPLANE.
 Joel Peterson, former chairman of JetBlue and a friend of Don Williams, gave Williams $2 million to invest in CPLANE.[7][3]